Holbirk History, Family Crest & Coats of Arms

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) "Holbrook is an ancient surname in the east of England.
+The name Holbirk belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
+It is a product of their having lived in the region of Holbrook in Suffolk.
+The surname Holbirk originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
+"Holbrook is an ancient surname in the east of England.
 As Holebrok we find it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
 There are parishes, etc., named Holbrook in the counties of Derby, Warwick, Gloucester, Dorset, and Sussex."

 Early Origins of the Holbirk family

-Early History of the Holbirk family
+Important Dates for the Holbirk family

 Holbirk Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Holbirk include Holbrook, Holbrow, Holbrooks, Holbroake and many more.

 Early Notables of the Holbirk family (pre 1700)

 More information is included under the topic Early Holbirk Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holbirk family to Ireland
+Migration of the Holbirk family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Holbirk were among these contributors, for they have been located in early North American records: Thomas Holbrook settled in Boston Massachusetts in 1630; Charles Holbrick settled in Washington Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.